simabasel/psycorona.org/content/english/team.md

 title: Team
 ---

-The table below includes a list of all the people that are contributing to the study
+The table below includes a partial list of the people that are contributing to the study

 | Name      | Affiliations| Webpage       |
 | --------- | ----------- | ------------- |